Sponsored

 What is the solar system rebate, and how much can I receive?

 In most cases, the amount homeowners secure nowadays is between $2000 and $3000.
 If your solar system is bigger, your rebate can be even more significant than the above amounts.
-The rebate is now designed to decrease gradually every year on the 31st of December, and it is supposed to be phased out by 2031.
+The solar system rebate is now designed to decrease gradually every year on the 31st of December, and it is supposed to be phased out by 2031.

 The national solar system rebate, now called Small-Scale Technology Certificates (STCs), is an upfront discount on the purchase price of the solar system.